-The most common causes of uptake in the spleen on the bone scan are hemosiderosis, hemochromatosis, and sickle cell disease.
-Some of the uncommon causes of splenic uptake are neoplastic deposits to the spleen (e.g., from breast cancer, Hodgkin disease), splenic hemangioma, splenic artery calcification, frequent platelet and red blood cell transfusions (1), and thalassemia major.
-Rare causes of splenic uptake include glucose-6-phosphate dehydrogenase deficiency.
+The most common causes of uptake in the spleen on the bone scan are hemosiderosis, hemochromatosis and sickle cell disease.
+Some of the uncommon causes of splenic uptake are neoplastic deposits to the spleen (e.g., from breast ca, Hodgkin's disease), splenic hemangioma, splenic artery calcification, frequent platelet and RBC transfusions (1) and thalassemia major.
+Rare causes of splenic uptake include Glucose -6-phosphate dehydrogenase deficiency (G6PD deficiency).

-Hepatic and splenic uptake of 99mTc-MDP has also been reported when 99mTc-MDP is injected within a short interval or up to 2 d after the administration of gadolinium-diethylenetriamine pentaacetic acid (Gd-DTPA) MRI contrast agents and even when 99mTc-MDP is injected before Gd-DTPA (2,3).
-Another cause of splenic uptake could be a recent prior radionuclide study, such as with 99mTc-sulfur colloid or In-labeled white blood cells.
+Hepatic and splenic uptake of Tc-99m MDP has also been reported when MDP is injected within a short interval or up to 2 days after the administration of gadolinium-DTPA MRI contrast agents and even when MDP is injected before Gd-DTPA (2,3).
+Another cause of splenic uptake could be a very recent prior radionuclide study, such as with ^{99m}Tc-sulfur colloid or 111In-labeled white blood cells.
 Both will additionally demonstrate radiotracer uptake in the liver.